-My grapefruit margaritas are made with reposado tequila, freshly squeezed grapefruit juice, simple syrup, and triple sec.
-They’re real, simple, and a refreshing twist on the classic marg.
+My grapefruit margaritas are made with blanco tequila, freshly squeezed grapefruit juice, fresh lime juice, simple syrup, and elderflower liquor.
+They’re real, simple, and offer a refreshing twist on the classic marg.
 A lot of critics may think a grapefruit-based cocktail is bitter.
-Well, you’re right, however paired with simple syrup and triple sec, that bitterness fades into irresistible flavor.
+Well, you’re right, however, paired with simple syrup and elderflower, that bitterness fades into the irresistible flavor.

-A quick note on top shelf tequilas.
+A quick note on top-shelf tequilas.
 I love them for sipping on the rocks or neat with a lime, but I’d skip them when it comes to a margarita.
 There are several mid-range tequilas that are really good without breaking the bank.
-Miligro, Espolòn, Altos, Hornitos, Corralejo to name a few.
-Save the Casamigos and Don Julio Blanco right on the cusp in terms of being overboard for a margarita….but it hasn’t stopped me in the past.
+I’d put Casamigos Blanco and Don Julio Blanco right on the cusp in terms of being overboard for a margarita….but it hasn’t stopped me in the past.

-- 3/4 ounces fresh grapefruit juice (buy 2 grapefruits for a batch of 4-6)
+- 1 ounce fresh red or pink grapefruit juice (buy 2 grapefruits for a batch of 4-6)

 - Garnish with a grapefruit wedge.